fuzzycode/pytvdbapi/docs/source/examples.rst

 Case insensitive attributes
 ---------------------------
-It is possible to tell the API to ignore casing when accessing the object attributes.
-If you pass `ignore_case=True` when creating the :class:`pytvdbapi.api.TVDB` instance, you can access the dynamically created attributes of the :class:`pytvdbapi.api.Show`, :class:`pytvdbapi.api.Season` and :class:`pytvdbapi.api.Episode` in a case insensitive manner.
+It is possible to tell the API to ignore casing when accessing the objects dynamic attributes.
+If you pass `ignore_case=True` when creating the :class:`pytvdbapi.api.TVDB` instance, you can access the dynamically created attributes of the :class:`pytvdbapi.api.Show`, :class:`pytvdbapi.api.Season`, :class:`pytvdbapi.api.Episode`, :class:`pytvdbapi.actor.Actor` and :class:`pytvdbapi.banner.Banner` instances in a case insensitive manner.

 Example::